-- A formal investigation will begin within seven (7) days of advisement and will be conducted by the Vice President. - All claims will be treated seriously and information and facts will be communicated only on a "need to know" basis.

-- Witnesses and all individuals interviewed will be instructed to maintain discussions in the strictest confidence.
-The number of persons who have access to the information will be limited. - Each allegation will be treated as a separate incident. - After completion of the investigation, the Vice President will contact the complainant and discuss the results of the investigation. - If it is determined that a faculty, staff, supervisor or administrator have engaged in harassment of any kind, immediate and appropriate action will be taken.
+- A formal investigation will begin within seven (7) days of advisement and will be conducted by the Vice President. - All claims will be treated seriously and information and facts will be communicated only on a "need to know" basis. - Witnesses and all individuals interviewed will be instructed to maintain discussions in the strictest confidence.
+The number of persons who have access to the information will be limited.
+Both parties may present witnesses and other evidence. - Each allegation will be treated as a separate incident. - After completion of the investigation, the Vice President will provide written notice to both parties of the outcome of both the complaint and any appeal, in compliance with Title IX and FERPA. - If it is determined that a faculty, staff, supervisor or administrator has engaged in harassment or misconduct of any kind, immediate and appropriate action will be taken.
 This may include verbal or written warnings, suspension with or without pay, or termination of employment. - If it is determined that a student has engaged in harassment of any kind, immediate and appropriate action will be taken.
 This may include a written warning, probation or dismissal. - Retaliation against the complainant or anyone involved is not allowed.
 If it occurs, further disciplinary action will be taken.